Sudhanshu-SRS/java-Document/docs/core-java/exceptions/Runtime_Exception_in_Java.md

 ## 📖 Overview

 Runtime exceptions in Java are exceptions that occur **during program execution** (i.e., at runtime) and are not checked by the compiler.
 These exceptions typically represent programming bugs, such as logic errors or improper use of an API.
-They are a subset of unchecked exceptions and extend the RuntimeException class.
+They are a subset of unchecked exceptions and extend the Runtime Exception class.

 ## 🎯 Learning Objectives